Xavin: Gender identity

-Due to Xavin often changing through their three main forms, (human female, human male, and true Skrull form) both characters within the series and fans question the nature of their gender.
+Due to Xavin often changing through their three main forms (human female, human male, and true Skrull form) both characters within the series and fans question the nature of their gender.
 As a Skrull, a race of shapeshifters, Xavin stated "for us, just changing our gender is no different than changing our hair color", implying that Skrulls have fluid gender identities.
-When asked by Molly about why they don't stay in female form all the time, Xavin replied that it was simply their nature to do so and doesn't see a problem in it, though it causes Xavin to start questioning their own nature.
+When asked by Molly about why they do not stay in female form all the time, Xavin replied that it was simply their nature to do so and does not see a problem in it, though it causes Xavin to start questioning their own nature.
 Although Karolina does truly love Xavin, even so much as to deny Xavin disguised as Nico due to loyalty, she does become depressed when Nico questions Xavin's true gender.
 In Civil War: Young Avengers/Runaways, Xavin is mostly male, but female briefly.
-In (vol. 3) #1, Xavin is only male, but in (vol. 3) #2, Xavin is only female.
-Karolina is fixed on the idea that Xavin is female, and that Xavin isn't pretending to be a woman, just learning to be human.
+In (vol. 3) #1, Xavin is only male, but in issue #2, Xavin is only female.
+Karolina is fixed on the idea that Xavin is female, and that Xavin is not pretending to be a woman, just learning to be human.
 During an argument with Karolina, Xavin loses control and changes form into their female form, and Karolina takes that to mean Xavin's true form is a female.
-However, on his blog, the artist Humberto Ramos notes that he was instructed to draw Xavin taking different genders depending on the situation, even when not plot-necessary.
+On his blog, artist Humberto Ramos noted that he was instructed to draw Xavin taking different genders depending on the situation, even when not plot-necessary.

 Relationships with other Runaways

 Due to their war-like, yet rash attitude, Xavin often irritates the other Runaways.
-They often believed that Victor was supposed to be hardwired to know everything, due to Viktor being a cyborg.
+They often believed that Victor was supposed to be hardwired to know everything, due to Victor being a cyborg.
 In their first appearance, they called Victor a "toy".
 Xavin met Karolina after Karolina suffered rejection from Nico, her crush, for some time.
 When Xavin expressed no concern about changing physical appearance from male to female to please her, Karolina began a relationship.
 Xavin once took the form of Nico to please Karolina, but Karolina rejected them as Nico because they had earned her loyalty and reassured Xavin that she loved them as they are.
 At times, they still suspect Karolina has lingering feelings for Nico.
 Later on, during an argument, Xavin subconsciously reverted to their female human form, which both surprised and pleased Karolina, who had earlier expressed some lingering doubts about Xavin's true gender.

 Besides Victor, Xavin strongly infuriates Nico and often questions Nico's leadership decisions.
-Xavin grew to respect Nico's leadership, telling her how much they've learned from her.
+Xavin grew to respect Nico's leadership, telling her how much they have learned from her.